-Not only are these wetlands an important source of water, they also provide refuge for a large variety of wildlife.
+Not only are these wetlands an important source of water, but they also provide refuge for a large variety of wildlife.
 Of nearly 20,000 km2 over 13,000 (5,000 sq mi) are a protected reserve.
 The community of Carlos Pellegrini acts as a guardian for these waters and tries to make a living from low-impact tourism.
 You can go on boat tours, night walks, and join in a number of other activities.

-We hired a boat with another couple, and went on a slow trip to explore.
+We hired a boat with another couple and went on a slow trip to explore.
 All of us were amazed by the wildlife we were able to watch, often assisted by our gentle local guide who just seemed to have an eye for spotting animals.
 We saw caimans, capybaras, marsh deer, and hundreds of exotic birds, among them pink spoonbills and colourful kingfishers, just to name a few.
 We have since been to the North Panatanal in Brazil and we rate our experience at Iberá higher.

 Unlike the Pantanal, the Iberá Wetlands are reasonably easy to reach.
 The best access is from the town of Mercedes in Corrientes province.
 You can take a local bus, or an organized tour, to the small village of Colonia Carlos Pellegrini.
-In that town you will find accommodation for various budgets, small shops with basic provisions, and several eateries.
-We preferred to stay at the lovely municipal campground on a small peninsular jutting out into the lagoon – a perfect spot for hummingbird and sunset watching.
+In that town, you will find accommodation for various budgets, small shops with basic provisions, and several eateries.
+We preferred to stay at the lovely municipal campground on a small peninsula jutting out into the lagoon – a perfect spot for hummingbird and sunset watching.